sjdaws/vocal/readme.md

     $user = User::find(Input::get('id')) ?: new User;
     $result = $user->saveRecursive();

-    return ( ! $result) ? $user : User::with('addresses')->find($user->id);
+    return $user;
 }
 ```

 This will validate and update the user and all their addresses in one swoop.
 If the validation was unsuccessful for the `$user` object, or any of the addresses we will have errors in our `$user` object and `$result` will be false.
-If everything was successfully validated and updated we just need to re-fetch the record and send the updated data back.
+If everything was successfully validated and updated `errors()` will return an empty array.

-> **Note:** We are working on updating the `$user` object after saving relationships so a re-fetch isn't required.
-However at the moment only the initial object (`User` in this example) is updated and all relationships stay do not update on save which makes a re-fetch mandatory if you're not redirecting the user.

 <a name="hydration"></a>